ShubhamVsCode/Project-1-Trends-in-2025/README.md

 - I learned about the ways of positionining elements in the HTML and CSS.
 - I learned about z indexing to stack elements on top of each other.

-## This project took a lot of time to complete.
+## This project took around 4.30 hours to complete.

-- I spent about 7.30 hours on this project.